 These decisions are based on the health and safety concerns associated with international travel, restrictive entry requirements, interruption of visa processes and consular services, and potential disruption due to ongoing revisions to academic and program calendars.

-What about Spring 2021 study abroad and international academic programs?
+What about summer 2021 study abroad and international academic programs?

 Study abroad offices will be in contact with applicants with updates and details as they become available.
 Applicants can contact their study abroad advisor for program-specific questions.